V1IRuZ/rock-paper-scissors/README.md

 2. Add a message if you win or lose

 Play a game
-1. call computerchoice
+1. Call computerChoice function
-2. call human choice
+2. Call humanChoice function
-3. call gameround
+3. Call playRound function
 4. Loop calls 5 times.